maxxiimo/the-front-end-manifesto/mobile-foundation.md

 1. Detecting user agents to serve mobile specific markup and styles.

-2. Detecting screen sizes via media queries to serve up responsive styles (that also can hide markup via display: none).
+2. Detecting screen sizes via media queries to serve up responsive styles.

 3. A hybrid of 1 and 2.